-Looking for an elevated garlic butter sauce for lobster ravioli?
-This recipe complements the delicate, rich, sweet lobster with garlic, butter, bright lemon, white wine, and earthy sage.
-It’s simple to make and will be sure to impress!
+This creamy lobster ravioli sauce complements delicate, rich, sweet lobster with garlic, butter, bright lemon, crisp white wine, and earthy sage.
+It's an easy recipe that will be sure to impress!

 Rich, delicate, lightly sweet lobster meat wrapped in thin, savory sheets of tender pasta--what could be better?

-There's no need to buy lobster whole and break it down when there are many brands of quality lobster ravioli available pre-made.
+There's no need to buy fresh lobster whole and break it down when there are many brands of quality lobster ravioli available pre-made.
 Make lobster ravioli easy!
 Trader Joe's, Whole Foods, and Costco all have great options.
 And if you're feeling like going to extra mile, you can absolutely make homemade lobster ravioli!

 Complement the beautiful buttery lobster with a mix of bright, fresh lemon, garlic, butter, and earthy sage.
 Round that out with a hint of floral acidity from white wine, and you have the best sauce for lobster ravioli I’ve ever tasted.

-While some recipes suggest heavy cream, I find that a cream sauce mutes the lobster flavor a bit.
-This lobster ravioli sauce recipe is a more traditional butter sauce with a hint of acid from the lemon and wine, savory notes from the garlic, and some freshness from the sage.
-The sauce should be subtle yet tangy to balance the richness of the lobster meat.
+While some recipes suggest heavy cream or a tomato base, I find that cream sauce mutes the lobster flavor and red sauce overwhelms it.
+This lobster ravioli sauce recipe is a more traditional butter sauce.
+It should be subtle yet tangy to balance the richness of the lobster meat.

-It's quick and easy.
+It's a quick and easy dinner.
 The sauce comes together in about 15 minutes and uses only a few ingredients.

 Your lobster ravioli only takes about 3 minutes to cook, depending on the brand, so you’ll have an impressive dinner on the table quicker than you can order takeout.

-It's been tested.
-I tried several different varieties of lobster ravioli with different variations on this sauce.
+It's been tested by a culinary professional.
+I tried several different varieties of lobster ravioli with different sauce options.
 I tried lemon zest vs. lemon juice, creamy sauces, white sauces, a sauce without herbs.

 I tried the butter over medium heat and over low heat.
 (OK OK, you get it!)
 Of every variation tested, the sauce presented here is the best to serve with lobster ravioli.

 It’s also versatile.
 Not in the mood for lobster?
-Use this sauce for another seafood ravioli (crab, maybe?), for spaghetti or other pasta varieties, over scallops or other fish, on chicken… options abound.
+Use this sauce for another seafood ravioli (crab, maybe?), for spaghetti or other pasta varieties, over scallops or other fish or chicken… options abound.

-This is perfect for many occasions, such as a fancy dinner party, a date night at home, or just as a weeknight treat!
+This is perfect for many occasions, like a special occasion, a date night at home, or just as a weeknight treat!

-Top with some chopped fresh herbs, like fresh chives, and pair with some easy sides, like a salad and or some sautéed vegetables, for an amazing meal that your family and friends will absolutely love.
+Top with some chopped fresh herbs, like fresh chives, and pair with some easy sides, like a salad and or some sautéed vegetables, for an amazing meal that your family and friends will love.

 What You'll Need

-- White Wine I used a Pinot Gris, but Pinot Grigio, Sauvignon Blanc, or any dry white wine - something you would drink - would be excellent here.
+- White Wine: I used a Pinot Gris, but Pinot Grigio, Sauvignon Blanc, or any dry white wine - something you would drink - would be excellent here.

 - Pasta Water Be sure to reserve some of the pasta water from your ravioli before you strain it.

 - Kosher Salt My favorite brand is Diamond Crystal kosher salt.
-It coats food better and has a less concentrated flavor than other salts, making it harder to oversalt your food.
+It coats food better and has a less concentrated flavor than other salts, making it easier to taste as you go.

-- Lobster Ravioli This sauce is also great with other seafood pasta, fish dishes, regular pasta like spaghetti, and even chicken or butternut squash ravioli.
+- Store-bought Lobster Ravioli: This sauce is also great with other seafood pasta, fish dishes, regular pasta like spaghetti, and even chicken or butternut squash ravioli.
 I used Trader Joe's lobster ravioli, which was excellent.

 How to Make Sauce for Lobster Ravioli